Back to menu

 During a short period, in the 1970's and 1980's, the archaeological area was used as a zoo-safari.
 Part of the area was acquired by the Italian state between 1981 and 1989, but part is still private property of the Torlonia family, including the hexagonal basin of Trajan.
 At the end of the 20th century work was restricted to rescue excavations (Scrinari 1984 and 1987; Mannucci 1996).
 In the years 1997-2004 an extensive survey of the area was carried out, by the Universities of Southampton, Durham and Cambridge.
 This included a geophysical survey (magnetometry) and fieldwalking (Keay 2005).
 The latter study includes a thorough overview of past research by Lidia Paroli.

-The only known photo, so far, of Portus as zoo-safari (late seventies).
+A photo of Portus as zoo-safari (late seventies).

-Photograph: Antonia Arnoldus-Huyzendveld.
+Photo: Antonia Arnoldus-Huyzendveld.

 Trajan's basin.
-Photograph: Jan Theo Bakker.
+Photo: Jan Theo Bakker.

 [jthb - 30-Apr-2009]